Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce 9600 GSO 384MB should be quite a bit faster than the GeForce GT 430 overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce 9600 GSO 384MB should theoretically be quite a bit better than the GeForce GT 430 overall. (explain)

-Pixel RateThe GeForce 9600 GSO 384MB should be quite a bit (approximately 136%) faster with regards to anti-aliasing than the GeForce GT 430, and able to handle higher screen resolutions while still performing well. (explain)
+Pixel RateThe GeForce 9600 GSO 384MB will be much (approximately 136%) more effective at FSAA than the GeForce GT 430, and will be able to handle higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison